ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 ### Undead Settlement

+* **Foot:** The area where you first appear, around the Foot of the High Wall bonfire.

 * **Burning tree:** The tree near the beginning of the region, with the Cathedral Evangelist in front of it in vanilla.

 * **Hanging corpse room:** The dark room to the left of the burning tree with many hanging corpses inside, on the way to the Dilapidated Bridge bonfire.

+* **Back alley:** The path between buildings leading to the Dilapidated Bridge bonfire.

 * **Stable:** The building complex across the bridge to the right of the burning tree.